indrajithbandara/palcu.github.com/now.md

 * startng my diploma project
 * working at data.gov.ro
 * mentoring 2 students at ROSEdu CDL
-* reading GTD and More Money Than God
+* reading GTD
+* going to several meetups

 _This page is updated weekly.
-4/4/2016_
+Last update was on 21/4/2016._